4 Essential Legal Documents for Every Start-Up

-Everyone founder knows that they need to incorporate a company or register a business name for their start-up, all start-ups know that they need to register for a tax identification number, and in some cases register with the Special Control Unit Against Money Laundering.
+Every founder in Nigeria knows that they need to incorporate a company or register a business name for their start-up, all start-ups know that they need to register with the tax authorities, and in some cases register with the Special Control Unit Against Money Laundering.
 If you don’t know this then you should read our articles about registering a business name or a limited liability company in Nigeria, and how to register for tax.

 Once a start-up crosses those mandatory registration hurdles, they distance themselves from the law (and lawyers), they feel the lawyers have played their part now.
 If you are one of those entrepreneurs, then you should finish reading this article, and hopefully you will be a bit wiser.